AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the doctrine the Emperor wished to anathematize.
 The local council came to no decision.
-Justinian had just arbitrarily condemned the writings of Theodore of Mopsuestia, and Theodoret, and a terrible controversy and division ensued, and Theodorus, of Cesaraea, declared that both himself and Pelagius, who had sought the condemnation of Origen, ought to be burnt alive for their conduct.[^404]
+Justinian had just arbitrarily condemned the writings of Theodore of Mopsuestia, and Theodoret, and a terrible controversy and division ensued, and Theodorus, of Caesarea, declared that both himself and Pelagius, who had sought the condemnation of Origen, ought to be burnt alive for their conduct.[^404]